Gymnastics: Biles takes Olympic bronze after mental health battle

 She looked pensive on her comeback as she waited for her turn to climb up onto the 10cm-wide beam for her 90-second routine.

+Commentary: Simone Biles’ decision to withdraw from Tokyo 2020 should be applauded

+Wiping her brow, she approached the beam, chalked up, and finally got the wheels back on her derailed Olympic campaign.

-Without performing any twists, she put in a solid performance, ending with a double backward somersault, double pike dismount.
+While avoiding any twists incorporated in her favoured and most difficult moves, she put in a solid performance, ending with a double backward somersault, double pike dismount.

-Her face breaking into a broad grin, she waved after earning 14.000 points.
+Her face breaking into a broad grin, she waved and hugged rivals and team officials, the relief of having performed clear on her face.

+Her routine earned the triple world champion on the apparatus 14.000 points.

+"I was a little bit nervous for the dismount just because we had to switch it and I probably haven't done a double pike dismount since I was 12 years old, so it was kind of hard to control that.

+"But to go out there and compete one more time and have everybody's support meant the world."

-She was lying second behind Tang Xijing until 16-year-old Guan, the last of the eight finalists to go, put in a superb display to take gold with 14.633 points, relegating Biles to bronze.
+She was lying second behind Tang Xijing until 16-year-old Guan, the last of the eight finalists to go, put in a superb display to take gold with 14.633 points, relegating Biles to bronze, the same colour she won in Rio.

-Olympic chief Thomas Bach was one of the first to congratulate Biles on her comeback, after her Tokyo nightmare ended in smiles on the third rung of the beam podium.
+Bach was one of the first to congratulate her on her comeback, as were Lilo and Rambo in their mute manner from the stands, after her Tokyo nightmare ended in smiles on the third rung of the beam podium.

 Catch the Olympics Games Tokyo 2020 LIVE with 14 dedicated channels on meWATCH.
 Sign in now at mewatch.sg/tokyo2020 and get into the action with Mediacorp, Singapore’s Olympics Network.